 A high-quality orthomosaic map starts with a well-planned, well-executed flight.
 Let’s go over some best practices you can follow to ensure that your images produce better orthomosaic maps.

 Collecting drone images is the first step in creating high-quality orthomosaics.
 By using flight planning software such as Mapware Fly, you can capture images that meet the necessary specifications and seamlessly send them to the photogrammetry software that creates orthomosaics.

 Lower altitudes allow for more detailed images, which means the final map will contain more visual information.
 However, low altitude combined with high speed can create blurry images that are difficult for processing software to stitch together.

-Remember, altitude needs to be set as distance above the object of interest, and that can change in the course of a flight depending on the height of various buildings or landscape features.
+Remember, altitude needs to be set as the distance above the object of interest, and that can change during the course of a flight depending on the height of various buildings or landscape features.
 Your flight control app should adjust for different heights present in a scene with a distance-to-subject setting (rather than a distance-to-ground setting).

 The ideal speed and altitude will vary by landscape, drone model, and camera, so conduct tests to determine the best combination for each particular project.